flatlogic/one-react-template/README.md

 [![image](https://user-images.githubusercontent.com/43149862/80715665-5d031c80-8aff-11ea-801b-dd22163b4874.png)](https://flatlogic.github.io/one-react-template/)

-This dashboard is a free version (containing only few components) of our [Flatlogic One React](https://flatlogic.com/templates/flatlogic-one-react).
-There are all ready-to-use components, that are in full version.
-It is built on the top of React 16, so it well supported along the web.
-You can easy customize template by changing SCSS variables.
+This dashboard, a free version (containing only a few components) of our [Flatlogic One React](https://flatlogic.com/templates/flatlogic-one-react), offers a glimpse into the full suite of ready-to-use components available in the full version.
+Built on top of React 16, it ensures wide support across the web, making it a valuable starting point for [business software](https://flatlogic.com/) projects looking for a robust, scalable framework.
+You can easily customize the template by changing SCSS variables.
 All paddings and colors are in _variables.scss file.

 ## Features